-Includes transportation from/to Oaxaca city to our meeting place in Teotitlan del Valle, lunch and honoraria to artisans.
+Includes transportation from/to Oaxaca city to our meeting place in the Tlacolula Valley, lunch and honoraria to artisans.
 Please let us know if you need vegetarian options.
-We will pre-order a tasting menu that includes a fresh fruit drink (agua fresca).
+We may pre-order a tasting menu that includes a fresh fruit drink (agua fresca) based on group size.
 Alcoholic beverages are at your own expense.

 Schedule your dates directly with Norma Schafer.
 We will do our best to accommodate your requests.